“34. Finances and Audits,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Instructions for tithing settlement are provided by Church headquarters or the assigned area office.

-Members should not give other contributions, such as tithing, to those who collect fast offerings.
+Members should not give other contributions, such as tithing or other offerings, to those who gather fast offerings.

 Some members may choose to contribute fast offerings by using the envelopes for tithing and other offerings and giving them directly to the bishopric.